sailfish009/loguru/README.md

 In particular, I want logging that produces logs that are both human-readable and easily grep:ed.
 I also want to be able to hook into the logging process to print some of the more severe messages on-screen in my app (for dev-purposes).

 ## Features:
-* Header only
-	* No linking woes!
-Just include and enjoy.
 * Small, simple library.
 	* Small header with no `#include`s for **fast compile times** (see separate heading).
 	* No dependencies.